adityapk00/zqw-docs/docs/faq.md

 ### Where do I download the software?

-zec-qt-wallet is available to download from the [Zcash Foundation GitHub repository](https://github.com/ZcashFoundation/zec-qt-wallet).
+ZecWallet is available to download from the [Zcash Foundation GitHub repository](https://github.com/ZcashFoundation/zec-qt-wallet).
 The [releases page](https://github.com/ZcashFoundation/zec-qt-wallet/releases) lists the latest available downloads for each platform.

 The Android application, which is still in beta, may be downloaded [from here](https://github.com/adityapk00/zqwandroid/releases).